Aravindh1895/Customer_Conversion_prediction/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the GPL License.
 You can find more information in the `LICENSE` file.

 Feel free to contribute, raise issues, or submit pull requests if you have any improvements or suggestions for this project.